In this segment

 building.
 You can't have both.
 The higher the protection you

-buy, either the higher your premiums or the lower your cash
+buy, either the higher your premiums or the streamline your cash

 value.
 In the more cash value you want to build, either the